modalpdx/smallshell/README.md

 This is code from a school project.
 It satisfies assignment requirements but is nowhere near as "scrubbed" as released software should be.
-Security is not addressed, only functionality and minimal input validation.
+Security is not addressed, only functionality and no input validation.
 If you use this code for anything other than satisfying your curiosity, please keep the following in mind: